Here are the most common weeds and recommendations to eliminate.

-Annual bluegrass (Poa annua)
+Annual Bluegrass (Poa annua)

 Crabgrass (Digitaria species)

 Few summer lawns are without this warm-season annual that branches out its low-growing, wide leaves.
-There are two varieties: hairy crabgrass, which is more upright and large, and prostrate crabgrass which is smoother and smaller.
-The latter also has purplish stems.
-Both types of crabgrass produce prolific seed heads that stand out like long fingers.
-To control crabgrass it is essential to mow high, remove seed heads, and maintain dense turf.
+There are two varieties: hairy crabgrass, which is more upright and large, and prostrate crabgrass, which is smoother and smaller.
+Prostrate crabgrass stands out with purple-toned stems.

 Purslane (Portulaca oleracea)